University of Technology Sydney

 Recommended Journals

-In addition to the above resources, students should scan referred journals for content relevant to this subject.
+In addition to the above resources, students should scan refereed journals for content relevant to this subject.
 The UTS Library subscribes to most of the academic journals listed below in either paper-based (hardcopy) or electronic (online) form.
 Students should consult the library on the process to access electronic journal subscriptions.
 The following academic journals and publications are likely to prove relevant and useful for this subject:

 • Academy of Management Journal